Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: eremeevdv, Shutterstock

-Stages Of Acute Moist Dermatitis
+The 3 Stages of Acute Moist Dermatitis

 It may be helpful to think of hot spots in stages.
 Although these stages are not formal, they can help you determine how serious your cat’s hot spots are while waiting for the vet appointment.